GregoryRobetertson/jest-day4/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# Testing Approach

+For testing React components, I utilize the `@testing-library/react` library along with `@testing-library/jest-dom` for enhanced Jest matchers.
+My testing approach involves:

+## Rendering Components
+I render the components using `render()` from `@testing-library/react`.

+## Interacting with Components
+I interact with components by simulating user events like clicks using `fireEvent` from `@testing-library/react`.

+## Assertions
+I make assertions about the rendered components, such as checking if certain elements are present or if they have the expected content, using matchers provided by Jest and `@testing-library/jest-dom`.

+## Test Organization
+Tests are organized using `describe()` blocks to group related tests together, making it easier to understand their purpose.